An editorial · Vol. I · Boca Raton, FL · 2026

 The Greens look at their Home Equity Conversion Mortgage Line of Credit, which they have not touched since they set it up three years ago.
 The available balance is approximately $334,000 — grown automatically from the original principal limit.

 They draw $200,000 and write the check the same week.
-There is no new monthly mortgage payment.
+There is no new required monthly principal-and-interest payment, while they remain responsible for property taxes, homeowner's insurance, HOA/condo dues where applicable, flood insurance where required, and home maintenance.
 There is no impact on their liquidity.
 The remaining $134,000 in the HECM Line of Credit keeps growing.

 The point

-The monthly mortgage payment is the silent killer of a fixed-income retiree.
+The required monthly principal-and-interest mortgage payment is the silent compounding cost for a fixed-income retiree.
 It does not appear in any single decision.
 It compounds across years.

 — Supporting documents —